wtv3916/.vim/README.md

     git submodule foreach git pull origin master

+## NOTE FOR BASE-16

+    Base-16 coloring will not work without setting up terminal colors.
+Please go to https://github.com/chriskempson/base16 for setup.
+Otherwise, you can just set colorscheme in .vimrc to whichever you like

 ## Keyboard shortcuts

 The leader key is set to `,` and several commands have been remapped to avoid conflict with browser shortcuts.
 This allows us to develop from chromebook. :]